gis-ops/tutorials/qgis/QGIS_SimplePlugin.md

-# Create a quick QGIS 3 Plugin
+# QGIS 3 Plugin development

-This tutorial is not intended to be a deep dive into QGIS plugin development, but rather a guideline for creating a plugin from available boiler plate code based on the very useful [Plugin Builder](http://g-sherman.github.io/Qgis-Plugin-Builder/).
+This tutorial is not intended to be a deep dive into QGIS Python API, but rather a guideline for creating a plugin from available boiler plate code based on the very useful [Plugin Builder](http://g-sherman.github.io/Qgis-Plugin-Builder/).
 It focuses a lot on the conceptual how's and why's of Python plugins.
 The actual development part is fairly quick.

 **Goals**:

 - get more familiar with `PyQGIS` and `PyQt5` and the respective documentation
 - build a GUI with QGIS native Qt Designer
-- understand QGIS interaction with plugins
+- understand how QGIS works with plugins
 - connect GUI elements to Python functions
-- deploy the plugin locally and upload to QGIS official plugin repository
+- deploy the plugin locally and take necessary steps for a successful publication

 **Plugin functionality**: